PNRI Science: Mystery and Discovery

 Lisa Stubbs 35:06

-this case, it’s the minor allele, the minor factor, the minor version of the gene, which is the protective allele.
+In this case, it’s the minor allele, the minor factor, the minor version of the gene, which is the protective allele.
 And so it would be more like saying, if you don’t have this, you’re more likely to be to develop gestational diabetes than others, but it’s, it’s by itself.
 It’s probably not a really great predictive factor.
 You might be able to tell the women, we wouldn’t want to do that until we do more research, but we might want.
 You might be able to eventually tell the women, then, who have the allele, you’re probably fine for gestational diabetes.
 Like I said, we got this, this particular factor, just by looking at a very small population of women.
 If we increase the population, we’ll get more factors, and some of them will be susceptibility, and some of them will be protective.
 Hopefully they’ll all fit together into a pathway or two that we can begin to say, if you’ve got any of these factors, you’re more likely to have gestational diabetes because this process is interrupted, where, if you have any of these other factors, you are probably protected.
-Are

 Jack Faris 36:11